 This section describes the meter's power quality features and how to access power quality data.
+The meter measures voltage and current harmonics up to the 15th harmonic, and calculates Total Harmonic Distortion (THD%).

 Harmonics are integer multiples of the fundamental frequency of the power system.
 Harmonics information is required for compliance to system power quality standards such as EN50160 and meter power quality standards such as IEC 61000-4-30.